avinashsi/PUPPET_MODULES/percona_clusters/README.markdown

 ###Beginning with percona_clusters

 You haves to pass in parameters from nodes.pp file in order to run this module.
-Below is the e.g. showing that
+Below is the e.g. showing for the bootstrap node

 ```puppet